Grand Erie District School Board’s Facility

 Renewal Program is helping to make our schools better.
 Revitalizing,

 rebuilding, renewing, and maintaining our facilities to provide an inviting,

-environmentally responsible physical space for the staff and students of Grand
+environmentally responsible physical space for the staff and students.

-In 2015-16, projects will total $12,469,539 funded through Facility Renewal and School Condition Improvement grants.
-Within this funding, projects include Pride of Place, Community Partnership Incentive Program and Capital Projects.
+In 2016-17, projects will total $21,859,203 funded through Facility Renewal and School Condition Improvement grants and Community Hubs allocation.
+Within this funding, projects include Pride of Place, Community Partnership Incentive Program, School/Program Improvement Fund and Capital Projects.